 Are you experiencing problems with the windshield washer on your Mercedes-Benz?
 This article will help you troubleshoot problems such as windshield fluid not coming out or windshield washer fluid pump not working.
 It is important to accurately diagnose the problem before you rush to replace the windshield washer fluid pump.

 - E-Class windshield washer fluid leak

 - Washer fluid leaks on the ground

-- Mercedes windshield wiper fluid not working
+- Mercedes windshield wiper fluid is not working

-- Mercedes washer jets not working
+- Mercedes washer jets are not working

-The fix to windshield washer fluid problems can vary depending on your particular issue.
+The fix to windshield washer fluid problems can vary depending on your issue.
 We have seen many cases when the problem is simply a disconnected washer fluid line which can be very easily fixed at home.